abstrackr

 Welcome to abstrackr: Your Guide to Streamlined Citation Screening

-abstrackr is a web application designed to simplify the citation screening process for systematic reviews.
+abstrackr is designed to simplify the systematic review citation screening process.
 It’s a collaborative tool that allows multiple reviewers to screen citations simultaneously, making your workflow more efficient.
 You can import citations, screen them, and export the screening decisions (labels) easily.
 Let's dive into the basics of using abstrackr.

 Key Concepts